HOME ROAD FREIGHT CARS

 I consulted Official Railway Equipment Registers, the railway's 1976 Revenue Freight Car Catalogue, railway switch lists, and photographs to determine which revenue freight cars would be required for use on the layout.

 By 1977 most of the British Columbia Railway's remaining 40 foot boxcars were employed in grain service on the north end.
 They were a common sight on the Dawson Creek Subdivision, serving the numerous elevators there.
 The 4001-4072 series cars were delivered in 1947 and were equipped with six foot doors.
-My two models are ready to run cars from Intermountain decorated in the PGE map scheme.
+Two of my models are ready to run cars from Intermountain decorated in the PGE map scheme, and the other three are custom painted in the PGE revised map scheme or BCR dogwood scheme.
 I removed the running boards and installed Micro-Trains trucks and couplers.
 They received moderate weathering.

 BOX CARS PGE 4124, 4149, 4155, 4168, BCOL 4210, 4214, PGE 4221, 4289